 - Sermon: Choosing Love in a Climate of Fear

 - Book Discussion at Salem Covenant

 Rethinking Incarceration: Advocating for Justice That Restore

 In response to Dominique Gilliard’s presentation on Sunday, February 16, you are invited to dig deeper into the information presented in his book, explore a variety of perspectives surrounding the issue, and think about how the Holy Spirit is leading you and the Church forward.
-This book discussion and follow-up conversation will be held in the West Fellowship Hall on the following Tuesdays from 7:00-8:30 p.m.
+This book discussion and follow-up conversation was held in February and March.

 Ministry Opportunities (See Shelli Streeper)

 This mentorship program connects prisoners with mentors to review completed Bible studies and answer their questions.
 They share stories from their own lives and help their students see how God is speaking to them through His Word.
 In the process, both lives are transformed through studying God’s Word together.